 However, this area gave birth to mighty dreams and mighty dreamers!
 It was the site of events such as the 1870’s land boom and railroad fever.
 The era saw the rise and fall of new towns, personalities, and personal fortunes.

 Manitoba’s first Premier, Alfred Boyd, was a resident of St Andrews, as was its fourth Premier, John Norquay.
 Norquay, our only Metis Premier, led Manitoba through the maelstrom of political and social upheaval post-Confederation.
 More recently, another Premier came from St Andrews.
 The Right Honourable Howard Pawley represented this area for nearly two decades.

 Large scale industries saw the advantages of investment in Red River North and have become mainstays of the local economy.
-Visionary industrialists, like H B Lyall, brought a steel recycling facility to the region in 1913.
-Selkirk Rolling Mills (now Gerdau MRM Steel inc.) has been largest regional employer for almost a century!
+Visionary industrialists, like H. B. Lyall, brought a steel recycling facility to the region in 1913.
+Selkirk Rolling Mills (now Gerdau MRM Steel Inc.) has been the largest regional employer for almost a century!
 The steadying economic influence of “the Mill” has impacted the character of the Red River North region.
 Even the major local hockey team is called the “Steelers”!

-Leisure activities began to be recognized as important in the development of the region especially after World War 2 when automobiles became part of more families.
-Sunday afternoon drives to Lockport led to the amazing success of small enterprises such as the Half Moon, Sonia’s and Skinners.
+Leisure activities began to be recognized as important in the development of the region, especially after World War II when automobiles became part of more families.
+Sunday afternoon drives to Lockport led to the amazing success of small enterprises such as the Half Moon, Sonia’s, and Skinners.